6 Reasons Why Curd is the Good Option For An Upset Stomach

 Also Read: How To Set Dahi (Curd) The Right Way

-Curd is a natural food item that can help indigestion.
+Curd is a natural food item that can help indigestion and works well while having an upset stomach.
 It’s amongst the most popular choices for people suffering from an upset stomach.
 There are a lot of things you can do with curd, but buttermilk and curd rice would be ideal to go with.

 Let us know in the comment section what is your go-to option during an upset stomach.